GeneralSergal/ORP/CODE_OF_CONDUCT.md

 This is an open protocol maintained by the community and watched over by a lazy pacifist Avali who owns a Firelence Rifle (Chekhov's Gun — it *will* fire if needed).

 Violations will result in:
-1. Public roasting (highly likely)
+1. Public roasting (highly likely).
-2. Rejection of contributions
+2. Rejection of contributions.
-3. Being declared a "Fluke" in the official lore
+3. Being declared a "Fluke" in the official lore.

 ---